stakkr-org/stakkr/docs/pages/configuration.rst

    removes orphans images, stopped container, etc ...

-   Also, if you change any parameter such as an environment variable run a `marina restart --recreate` to make sure that you start from a clean environment.
+   Also, if you change any parameter such as an environment variable run a `stakkr restart --recreate` to make sure that you start from a clean environment.